nicolaspe/itp_acomposition/classnotes/class07.md

-# Algorithmic Composition - Feb 28
+# Algorithmic Composition - Mar 07

 ## [Supercollider](https://supercollider.github.io/)
 Creative music coding language.
 Used to be paid and later open sourced.